EngReteti/Software---engineer---portfolio-/Java-programming/Java-programming/README.md

 ![Image](https://github.com/user-attachments/assets/7af131c7-9109-4bfc-88ad-f6af9f5051a4)

+why - demonstrate the ability to build functional business tools with clean, modular code

 Step by step on how to run my java programming codes successfully using android.
 1. Open code editor AIDE
 2, click file, new file